 The Accounting curriculum of the College of Business Administration is designed to give thorough training in accounting together with a well balanced background in business and cultural fields.
-It follows the general requirements for the degree of Bachelor of Science in Business Administration, with the exceptions noted during the final two years.
+It follows the general requirements for the degree of Bachelor of Science in Business Administration.